nopri/kolaborasi/README.txt

-Novel (untitled) in Bahasa Indonesia
+Kolaborasi: a serial fiction about people working in software development industry (in Bahasa Indonesia)

 Read online: https://kolaborasi.dev